 - The intention of this proposal is to create a process that will lead to a complete restructuring of UNI’s general education curriculum.
 The first year is highlighted by the development of QIP LAC proposal.
 Year two envisions working groups with broad campus outreach to collect and analyze data related to various LAC components.
 The final year will include the full development of the process to implement the new LAC model.

 - Proposal 2: A Cultural Shift at UNI: Toward a Diverse and Inclusive Community

 - The purpose of this proposal is to create a deep cultural change to transform the University of Northern Iowa into a more diverse, inclusive and welcoming community.
 This will be achieved by: 1) improving support to students from underrepresented groups; 2) providing systematic opportunities for on-campus and off-campus interaction among members of diverse communities; 3) enhancing the treatment of diversity issues within our curriculum; and, 4) recruiting and retaining a diverse faculty and staff.

 - Proposal 3: Diverse and Civically Engaged Campus

 - This proposal seeks to create the conditions whereby UNI can develop a diverse campus culture of civic engagement.
 The end result of this initiative should be structures of institutional support, reward, and accountability that enable and encourage faculty and staff to provide an education that builds professional readiness, offers a chance for personal development, and fosters students’ civic orientation.

-These proposals have been submitted to the Provost for consideration.
-The Provost has indicated that he will be seeking feedback from various sources on campus (e.g. Dean’s Council, Faculty Senate, Student Affairs leadership) prior to the final selection of the proposal that will be used as our QIP.
-Please check back for further details.
+These proposals were submitted to the Provost for consideration.
+The Provost solicited feedback from various sources on campus (e.g. Dean’s Council, Faculty Senate, Student Affairs leadership) prior to the final selection of the proposal.